Master of Science

 *Approved Graduate Electives in Technology (12-15 credit hours)

-Agriculture, Electronics Technology, Graphic Arts Technology Management, Automation, Automotive Technology, Drafting and Design Technology, Construction Management, Engineering Technology, Fashion: Textile and Clothing in Business, General Technology, Lean Six-Sigma, Manufacturing Management, Network Security, Photography, or other approved areas.
+Agriculture, Electronics Technology, Graphics, Automation, Automotive Technology, Management Drafting and Design Technology, Construction Management, Engineering Technology, Fashion and Apparel Merchandising, Graphic Technologies, General Technology, Lean Six-Sigma, Manufacturing Management, Network Security, Photography, or other approved areas.

 Minimum Total: 33 credit hours